pkreye/cobisolv/README.rst

 C
 -
-To build the C library first install `pigpio <https://github.com/joan2937/pigpio>`_ library.
+To build the C library you will need to first install `pigpio <https://github.com/joan2937/pigpio>`_ library.
 Then use cmake to generate a build command for your system.
-On Linux the commands would be something like
+On Linux the commands would be something like this:
-this:

 .. code-block:: bash